AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

       Close (Output);
    end Demo;

-If we compile the above, even with warnings enabled we won't get any because the compiler is now required to generate the assignment for :ada:`Silly`.
+If we compile the above, we won't get the warning we got earlier because the compiler is now required to generate the assignment for :ada:`Silly`.